jecki/ts2python/docs/index.rst

 installing the `typing_extensions`_ is highly recommended, though.

-Alternatively, you can just download the script `ts2PythonParser.py`_ for converting Typescript source code consisting to interface definitions to Pyhton modules from the git-repository which runs without installing ts2python as long as DHParser_ has been installed.
+Alternatively, you can just download the script `ts2PythonParser.py`_ for converting Typescript source code consisting to interface definitions to Python modules from the git-repository which runs without installing ts2python as long as DHParser_ has been installed.
 Or, if you just interested in runtime type validation, you can just copy the module `json_validation`_ from the git repository, which merely requires the `typing_extensions`_ to